tofzonne/instakit/README.md

 # INSTAKIT
-Instakit is a tool used to extract information from other people's/Instagram accounts without logging in/blocking
+Instakit is a tool used to extract information from other people's/yourself Instagram accounts without logging in/blocking

 # Results
 * Username